 The hope of the church is not found in strength to change our culture.
 The hope of the church is Jesus.

 He’s preparing a Bride for himself.

 The Jews expected a warrior king to be their messiah, to lead them politically.
 But what they got was Jesus, the one who set spiritual captives free.
 We are in danger of missing Jesus, and spiritual freedom again if our hope is in having a political figure that will enforce our way of life on this earth.

-Folks, we need the Holy Spirit.
+We need the Holy Spirit.
 How do we battle the lies of the enemy, the currents of culture, or apathy in the church?
 We overcome by seeing Jesus in the power of the Holy Spirit.
-We battle things that are less than Jesus by seeing Jesus in the power of the Holy Spirit.
-In order to be oriented for eternal salvation, we must be oriented on the one who purchased our eternal salvation with His perfect blood.
-In order to be positioned to persevere through the trials and temptations of this day, we must be set on the joy set before us.
-We must be set on Jesus.
+In order to be oriented for eternal salvation, we must be oriented on the one who purchased our eternal salvation with His righteous blood.
+To be positioned for perseverance through the trials and temptations of this day, we must be set on the joy set before us – Jesus.
 The Holy Spirit leads us to that place.

 Church, for those called to preserve in Jesus, this is the season to persevere together.

 For the #joysetbeforeme